Amsterdam / Ijmuiden Cruise Port Guide: Hotels, Transport & Tips

 Canal Cruises

-Amsterdam is famous for its canals, so a great way to see the city is through a canal cruise to see Amsterdam’s iconic sights from the water.
+Amsterdam is famous for its canals, so a great way to see the city is through a canal cruise.
 There are many great guided tours, or even dining experiences, that can be purchased in advance or sometimes on-site, space permitting.

 The Red Light District